wiseman-timelord/MaNTella-Launcher/README.md

 # Description
 - The edits to actual mantella code will be for v11, until they get v12 relesaed.
 There is something wrong with the communication between the, fallout 4 mod and mantella, in v12.
 I cant test it otherwise, and I will be producing significant edits.

+# Features
+1. Batch launcher, that launches BOTH, xVASynth in non-Admin AND Mantella in Admin, the batch saves time and messing around...

+- Mantella can need a restart, and I might forget to close xVASynth.
+- I dont want to have to go to 3 total locations to run essentially one program.

 # Preview
 - Uh, theres the batch launcher...